 Theme Issue Solution changes in case plans court dates/ court outcomes changes in access arrangements including cancellation and rescheduling Carer Advisory Group (CAG) consultation mechanism can only consider local issues.
-No place for systemic issues 3.
-Support and development Carers not equipped or resourced for their role at different points in the carer journey Carers not supported to take care of themselves resulting in high burn out rates and poor retention Out of date pre accreditation training and assessment framework Assessment module re permanent care when a foster carer maintains relationship is not clear Lack of therapeutic support for carers at critical times to prevent placement breakdown: psychological counselling during times of stress advocacy (especially during client incident management system (CIMS) investigations) early intervention when placement is under stress respite care Lack of support to access therapists and other services for the child as required No mechanism for facilitated connection with other carers No acknowledgement of relationship that carers have developed with a child or facilitation of possible continuing relationship with a child who has left their care No independent advocacy service to support carers during a CIMS quality Care KaFÉ training that meets a variety of carer needs and expertise Review of Shared Stories, Shared Lives and Step-by-Step recruitment programs to ensure they are relevant and delivered in a way that meets future carers needs Buddy systems Carer supported advocacy (FAST system from QLD) Develop Carer Assistance Programs Universal access to respite care Where assessed to be in the interest of the child, facilitate connection with children who have left a carer to go to another placement or return to family. of care investigationLack of accessible cultural training 4.
+No place for systemic issues Disconnect between carers and Roadmap reform agenda Carers not equipped or resourced for their role at different points in the carer journey Carers not supported to take care of themselves resulting in high burn out rates and poor retention Out of date pre accreditation training and assessment framework Assessment module re permanent care when a foster carer maintains relationship is not clear Lack of therapeutic support for carers at critical times to prevent placement breakdown: psychological counselling during times of stress advocacy (especially during client incident management system (CIMS) investigations) early intervention when placement is under stress respite care Lack of support to access therapists and other services for the child as required No mechanism for facilitated connection with other carers No acknowledgement of relationship that carers have developed with a child or facilitation of possible continuing relationship with a child who has left their care No independent advocacy service to support carers during a CIMS quality of care investigation Care KaFÉ training that meets a variety of carer needs and expertise Review of Shared Stories, Shared Lives and Step-by-Step recruitment programs to ensure they are relevant and delivered in a way that meets future carers needs Buddy systems Carer supported advocacy (FAST system from QLD) Develop Carer Assistance Programs Universal access to respite care Where assessed to be in the interest of the child, facilitate connection with children who have left a carer to go to another placement or return to family.
+Lack of accessible cultural training 4.
 Respect Carers not valued for their skills or expertise Carers are not included in care team meetings.
-Carers are not notified about key decisions that affect a care arrangement.
 CEO carer for a day exercise Hold regular care team meetings (see above)